St Leonards School

-St Leonards School is a private boarding and day school for pupils aged 4–19 in St Andrews, Fife, Scotland.
+St Leonards School is a co-educational private boarding and day school for pupils aged 4–19 in St Andrews, Fife, Scotland.
 Founded in 1877 as St Andrews School for Girls Company, it adopted the St Leonards name upon moving to its current premises, the site formerly occupied by the University of St Andrews’ St Leonard's College, in 1883.